 where $U_{i}(\xx)=Z_{i}(\xx)-\fo(\xx)$ are individual stochastic parts and the $\epsilon_{ij}$ are independent noise variables.
-A key feature of this repeated measurements model is that observations from the same subject are correlated/dependent, while those from different subjects are independent, which is distinct from from the cross-sectional setting based on independent observations.
-In the sequel, to simplify exposition and technicality and without loss of generality, we assume that each subject is measured $m$ times, i.e., $m_1=...=m_{n}=m$ (also referred to as sampling frequency), and $nm\geq 3$ is placed to avoid trivial discussion.
+A key feature of this repeated measurements model is that observations from the same subject are correlated/dependent, while those from different subjects are independent, which is distinct from the cross-sectional setting based on independent observations.
+In the sequel, to simplify exposition, we assume that each subject is measured $m$ times, i.e., $m_1=...=m_{n}=m$ (also referred to as sampling frequency).